The Best Time To Visit Cozumel: A Month By Month Guide

 • No matter what you’re budget is, you’ll find tons of accommodation options in Cozumel.

-Essential Packing List For Cozumel, Mexico
+Essentials To Pack For Cozumel, Mexico

-• Lightweight Packable Day Bag | Inside my larger travel backpack, I always bring a lightweight, packable backpack to use for day-to-day exploration.
-The Fjallraven Kanken Mini is perfect for carrying a few snacks, a lightweight jacket, cameras, phones, a water bottle, and whatever else I need for the day.
+• Lightweight Packable Day Bag | I always bring a lightweight, packable backpack to use for day-to-day exploration.
+A mini backpack or a sling bag is perfect for carrying a few snacks, a lightweight jacket, cameras, phones, a water bottle, and whatever else you need for the day.

 • Laundry Bag | Tropical weather = lots of sweaty, smelly worn clothes.
 Don’t soil your entire bag by mixing worn clothes with your unworn clothes!
-Definitely bring a laundry bag to separate your clean clothes from your dirty clothes to maintain the utmost freshness.
+Bring a laundry bag to separate your clean clothes from your dirty clothes to maintain the utmost freshness.

-• Light Rain Jacket | Traveling to tropical areas does not necessarily mean there won’t be rain or wind.
+• Light Rain Jacket | Traveling to warm, tropical areas does not necessarily mean there won’t be rain or wind.
 Packing a light rain jacket will definitely come in handy in unpredictable tropical climates.
-This one for men and this one for women are some of the best jackets for any kind of travel.
-They’re ultralight, wind and water-repellent, and take up virtually no space so they’re easy to carry wherever you go.
+Bring something that’s ultralight, wind and water-repellent, and take up virtually no space.

 • Adventure Sandals | Tevas and Chacos are my go-to brands for multipurpose summer sandals.
 If you’re planning on having an adventurous day or two, you should definitely consider getting adventure sandals — comfortable for long-distance walking, safe for submerging in water, and super durable.